lkilpela/FullStackOpen/README.md

 Learn React, Redux, Node.js, MongoDB, GraphQL, and TypeScript all at once!

-This course covers modern JavaScript-based web development, focusing on building single-page applications with ReactJS and REST APIs using Node.js.
+This course serves as an introduction to modern web application development with JavaScript.
+The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.
+The course also contains a section on GraphQL, a modern alternative to REST APIs.

 # Timeline